 Such repairs can be costly.
 But they are mandatory if you want to get the most of your instrument.

-One thing that is really important with the bridge that you can do yourself, is making sure that it doesn’t sit at an angle.
+One thing that is important with the bridge that you can do yourself, is making sure that it doesn’t sit at an angle.
 The bridge should always form a 90° angle with the soundboard.
 But every time you tune up your instrument, the string even so slightly moves towards the peg.
-After thousands of adjustments, the bridge has a tendency to lean towards the fingerboard.
-On a regular basis, you should check the angle between your bridge and the soundboard.
+After thousands of adjustments, the bridge tends to lean towards the fingerboard.
+Regularly, you should check the angle between your bridge and the soundboard.
 You can adjust it if necessary using the following method:

 - sit straight on a chair,